New pill aims to clean iron from organs in blood disorder patients

 Summary

-This study tests a new medication called SP-420 in about 90 adults with transfusion-dependent β-thalassemia or low-risk myelodysplastic syndromes.
-The goal is to see how well it removes extra iron from the liver and whether it is safe.
-Participants take the drug three times a week and have up to 20 clinic visits, including MRI scans.
+This trial tests an oral drug called SP-420 in about 90 adults with transfusion-dependent β-thalassemia or low-risk myelodysplastic syndromes (MDS).
+The goal is to see how well SP-420 removes excess iron from the liver and other organs, and whether it is safe.
+Participants take the drug three times a week and undergo MRI scans to measure iron levels.

 Disclaimer